EDUCATION & QUALIFICATIONS

 COURSE MANAGEMENT & CURRICULUM DEVELOPMENT

-I have extensive experience of running postgraduate programmes of study which includes; managing and constructing timetables, delivering digital workshops, seminars, organising visiting lecturer programmes, writing capital bid proposals, organising and liaising with external examiners, assessment and examination, degree show co-ordination and incorporating new modes of delivery into postgraduate programmes of study.
+I have extensive experience of running undergraduate and postgraduate programmes of study which includes; managing and constructing timetables, delivering digital workshops, seminars, organising visiting lecturer programmes, writing capital bid proposals, organising and liaising with external examiners, assessment and examination, degree show co-ordination and incorporating new modes of delivery into postgraduate programmes of study.
 During my time at GSA I also gained valuable experience in writing validation and revalidation documentation for postgraduate programmes of study.

 In 2005 I worked on bringing the 2D/3D motion graphics M.Phil into line with SCQF guidelines and was involved extensively with programme validation and revalidation.
 During the last year of my tenure I contributed towards the implementation of cross-school programmes of study and the development of new course and pathways at postgraduate level.